 The Self-Defense Masterclass: Your Journey to Mastery

-This program is designed to build your skills step by step, ensuring you’re ready for the real world of paragliding—where the weatherman is often wrong, and luck may not be enough.
+This program is designed to build your skill step by step, ensuring you’re ready for the real world of paragliding—where the weatherman is often wrong, and luck may not be enough.

 Level 1 - Solo certification (You need this)